Kan. lawmakers consider using surplus to cut Social Security taxes - NewsBreak

 WICHITA — Kansas women could soon be able to seek abortion pills through telemedicine appointments after a judge blocked a state law banning the practice.
 Abortion providers and abortion rights advocates say the decision will help expand access to abortion for people across the state, particularly in areas like western Kansas that might be several hours from the nearest clinic.
 The state’s five clinics are clustered around Wichita and Kansas City, Kansas.

-TOPEKA — A New York Times investigation into the gambling industry’s bare-knuckled lobbying efforts provides insight into concessions Kansas lawmakers provided when they legalized sports betting earlier this year.
-Among the revelations from the report, published Sunday as part of a series on “a relentless nationwide campaign” to...
+A NYT investigation into the gambling industry’s bare-knuckled lobbying efforts provides insight into concessions Kansas lawmakers provided when they legalized sports betting early this year.

 Gov. will not intervene to block cop killer's Tuesday execution